lucavivenzo/HBM-Performance-Analysis-FPGA/HBM-Vitis/README.md

 ### Configuration File

-Certainly!
-Here's a summarized version of the text to be added to the "Configuration File" section of the README:

-### Configuration File

 The Configuration File specifies various settings for the implementation design of the application:

 - **nk Parameter**: Determines the number of instances of a kernel to be synthesized on the board.
 In this case, 32 instances were chosen.